Loading Patchies...

 });

-See Clock API for the full scheduling reference.
+See Clock API for the full scheduling API.

 AI

-Call the configured AI provider directly from your patch:
+Call the configured AI provider from a patch:

 const result = await llm("Generate a JSON list of 5 colors");